Stephen Drew

 Stephen Oris Drew (born March 16, 1983) is an American former professional baseball infielder.
 He played 12 seasons in Major League Baseball (MLB) for the Arizona Diamondbacks, Oakland Athletics, Boston Red Sox, New York Yankees and Washington Nationals.
 His two brothers, outfielder J.D. and pitcher Tim, also played in MLB.

 Amateur career

 Drew went to Lowndes High School in Valdosta, Georgia.
+He was drafted by the Pittsburgh Pirates in the 11th round of the 2001 draft but did not sign.
 Following in the footsteps of his brother, J. D., he enrolled at Florida State University and played college baseball for the Florida State Seminoles baseball team.